Mission Cooperative Appeal Plan

 (Arch)Diocesan

-A representative from the Diocese of Balasore will visit St. Philip the Apostle and Our Lady of the Presentation this summer.
+A priest from the Diocese of Malindi will visit parishes in the archdiocese this summer.

-3. Diocese of Machakos, Kenya: One of the largest dioceses in Kenya that serves 83 parishes and 3.4 million people, the Diocese of Machakos is plagued by drought, famine, and poverty.
-The donations they receive will be used in many ways, including focusing on creating and supporting health programs aimed at mothers and children to reduce maternal and infant deaths, building clean water stations so the water-collectors — primarily young girls — can spend their time at school instead.
-The diocese maintains four institutions for children orphaned by the HIV/AIDS crisis in addition to supporting 78 orphaned children who are educated at the Uganda Martyrs’ Home.
+- Diocese of Machakos, Kenya: One of the largest dioceses in Kenya that serves 83 parishes and 3.4 million people, the Diocese of Machakos is plagued by drought, famine, and poverty.
+The donations they receive will be used in many ways, including focusing on creating and supporting health programs aimed at mothers and children to reduce maternal and infant deaths, building clean water stations so the water-collectors — primarily young girls — can focus on their studies at school instead.
+The diocese maintains four institutions for children orphaned by the HIV/AIDS crisis, in addition to supporting 78 orphaned children who are educated at the Uganda Martyrs’ Home.
 They also educate people living with developmental disabilities at a vocational school.
 The diocese provides support to train catechists and lay leaders to spread the Gospel in remote areas.
 Finally, they help increase the adoption of improved agricultural production technology so farmers can produce quality harvests.
+Donations will support these crucial diocesan ministries.

-A representative from the Diocese of Machakos will visit Our Lady of Victory and St. Raphael this summer.
+A representative from the Diocese of Machakos will visit parishes in the archdiocese this summer.

 Lay Organizations